thezaidbintariq/lottery/README.md

-Lottery Contract Written in solodity
+Lottery Contract Written in solidity